inexorabletash/font-table-access/security-privacy.md

 ## 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This feature intentionally reveals a list of local fonts to the Web site.
-This can include common fonts, fonts purchased from type foundries, or even custom fonts such as personal handwriting fonts.
+This feature intentionally reveals data contained in a local font to the Web site.
+Requesting a specific font can test for the existence of that font on a system, which can expose common fonts, fonts purchased from type foundries, or even custom fonts such as personal handwriting fonts.

+In addition, the data returned in the tables can include metadata about the font, as well as the actual font contents.
+Providing access to this information is necessary in order to correctly render text using the font.

-Browsers currently provide for the use of local fonts, but not enumeration.
+Browsers currently provide for the use of local fonts, but not table access.
 For example, the CSS `font-family` property can be used to request the use of a local font by name.
 If the font is not available, the browser will provide a fallback.
 Through the use of measurement APIs, it is usually possible to determine if the requested font or a fallback was used.
 Given a dictionary of font names, this can be used to determine which are available on a user's system.

 The feature will require the user to grant permission before providing the data to a site.

 ## 2.2.
 Is this specification exposing the minimum amount of information necessary to power the feature?

-The feature exposes the names and a handful of additional properties of each font.
-For example, the name, "PostScript" name, metrics, color and variability information.
-These are needed by Web applications that will present a list of fonts to users - e.g. illustration tools - to group and classify options.
+The feature exposes font data for a given font.
+From this information, an application may be able to detect the font's presence on a system, read the font's metadata, or access the font's core data used for rendering.
 Some of these properties would also be available indirectly e.g. through measurement APIs.

 ## 2.3.
 How does this specification deal with personal information or personally-identifiable information or information derived thereof?